-SD-WAN Orchestrator for On-premises supports simple Link Aggregation Group (ACTIVE-BACKUP).
+Citrix SD-WAN Orchestrator for On-premises supports simple Link Aggregation Group (ACTIVE-BACKUP).
 The 802.3ad LACP protocol based negotiations are not supported in the current release.
 At any time only one port is active and the other ports are in backup mode.
 The active and backup supports rely on the Data Plane Development Kit (DPDK) package for LAG functionality.

-The LAG functionality is available only on the following DPDK supported platforms:
+The LAG functionality is available only on the following platforms:

-- · Citrix SD-WAN 110 SE - Citrix SD-WAN 210 SE
+- Citrix SD-WAN 110 SE

+- Citrix SD-WAN 210 SE

 - Citrix SD-WAN 410 SE

 - Citrix SD-WAN 1100 SE/PE

+- Citrix SD-WAN 2100 SE/PE

+- Citrix SD-WAN 4100 SE

-- Citrix SD-WAN 4000, 4100, and 5100 SE
+- Citrix SD-WAN 5100 SE/PE

-- Citrix SD-WAN 6100 SE
+- Citrix SD-WAN 6100 SE/PE